Creatiwity/witycms-doc/pages.md

 ![](pages-04.png)

 5. Open it with an text editor (e.g: [**Sublime Text**](https://www.sublimetext.com/))
-6. Index your page in the class "navbar-nav"
+6. Index your page in the class "*navbar-nav*"
 ```
 <ul class="nav navbar-nav">
     <li><a href="/"><span>{lang Home}</span><br />